 Were you audited by the IRS and you disagree with the assessment?
 Or you forgot to file and the IRS filed for you?
 Rather making fists in your pockets or doing something more extreme, consider the possibility of obtaining one of 3 types of IRS reconsiderations.

 A reconsideration of your taxes can be obtained through the IRS when it receives information related to the assessment that was not previously considered.
 In other words, the initial determination is not necessarily the final one.

-IRS reconsiderations are when the IRS reconsiders taxes it has assessed when it receives information related to the assessment that was not previously considered by the IRS when it made its initial determination.
 It is important to note that this must be NEW information that leads the IRS to conclude that the assessment was improper.
-In addition, the taxpayer must demonstrate that they could not have presented or did not have the information available at the time the original assessment was made.
+This is where an experienced tax attorney can help – to demonstrate that you, the taxpayer – could not have presented or did not have the information available at the time the original assessment was made.

 However, asking the IRS to reconsider an assessment is nevertheless a good strategy to mitigate taxes in certain circumstances.
 Keep in mind that reducing the underlying assessment will also reduce interest and penalties associated with the account (make sure the IRS calculates these correctly).

 The IRS is Not in the Business of Reducing Liabilities